charMstr/ft_services/README.md

 - volumes, making it possible to maintain data persistence when containers craah and are being restarted.

+#### DEPLOYMENTS

+they are a superset of the pods, they creat the replicasets objects as well.
+So basically they contain inside them the definition of another kubernetes
+object: a pod (starting at the _template_ keyword in the  yaml format)

+the metadata.name will be the name of the deployment + random hash\_key:

+_ex: metadata.name = nginx   --> nginx-4sf09nasdf_

+the pods will inherit this name and have another hash appended to it, on top.

+#### NOTE ON LABELS AND SELECTORS.

+The label of the deployment can be anything, example: _nginx-deployment_ the selector has to be exactly matching the pod's label. if _spec.selector.matchLabels.app = ngnix-pod _ then _spec.template.metadata.labels.app = nginx-pod_

+same goes with the services. they also target the **pods**. their name can be anything, as well as their label.
+But the selector must match the pods label (defined in the subparts of the deployments).

+#### SERVICES

+LMGTFY

 #### PERSISTENT VOLUMES WITH MINIKUBE

 A persistent volume is a kubernetes object which act as if it was a kard drive